enepomnyaschih/jwidget/doc/jwidget/Component.md

 	addBindable(component: Bindable<Component>, id: string): Destroyable

-* **component** - Child component bindable.
+* **component** - Child component property.
 * **id** - `jwid` of element to replace.

 Reference: [jwidget/Bindable](Bindable.md), [jwidget/Destroyable](Destroyable.md).

-Adds child component and synchronizes the component with the bindable.
-On every bindable change, removes the child and adds another one.
+Adds child component and synchronizes the component with the property.
+On every property change, removes the child and adds another one.
 Equivalent to returning a [jwidget/Bindable](Bindable.md)<**Component**> instance in rendering method.
-It is convenient to create "component" bindable from data bindable using [jwidget/Bindable.map](Bindable.md#map) method:
+It is convenient to create "component" property from data property using [jwidget/Bindable.map](Bindable.md#map) method:

 	afterRender() {
 		super.afterRender();
-		const bindable = this.own(this.user.avatar.map((avatar) => new AvatarView(avatar), {destroy}));
+		const avatarView = this.own(this.user.avatar.map((avatar) => new AvatarView(avatar), {destroy}));
-		this.addBindable(bindable, "avatar");
+		this.addBindable(avatarView, "avatar");
 	}

 **addBindable** method returns an object.
 If you destroy it, the child gets removed from parent component and the synchronization gets stopped.
-Also, the bindable is removed from parent component on parent component destruction right before [unrender](#unrender) method call.
+Also, the property is removed from parent component on parent component destruction right before [unrender](#unrender) method call.
 But notice that child component inside this property is not destroyed automatically.
 Usually it can be done by corresponding [jwidget/Mapper](Mapper.md) or property destruction in [unrender](#unrender) method or via [own](IClass.md#own).

 ### addList